History of the NFL in Los Angeles: Los Angeles as a bargaining chip

 Sports economist John Vrooman of Vanderbilt University stated:

 and a Yahoo!
 Sports contributor observed that:

-Furthermore, there were opinions that even called relocation efforts a "way of playing with fanbases' feelings".
-In July 2015 HBO's show Last Week Tonight with John Oliver had a segment on stadiums in which, among several stories, took a look at one of San Diego Chargers' fans attempts to collect public money to build a new stadium to keep the team in town.
+Furthermore, some said efforts to move were a "way of playing with fanbases' feelings".
+In July 2015, HBO's Last Week Tonight with John Oliver had a segment on stadiums that looked at one of San Diego Chargers' fans attempts to collect public money to build a new stadium.

-In December 2015 Drew Magary wrote:
+In December 2015, Drew Magary wrote:

 Supporters of a Los Angeles NFL team agreed that their city had been, as Los Angeles City Councilman Bernard Parks said, "used as a pawn".
 He added, "L.A. always comes into the equation whenever a city is looking for a new stadium.
 Lo and behold, shockingly, the stadium gets built and L.A. is not in the equation."
 Fred Rosen said, "It's like the rabbit at the dog track.
 L.A.'s always chasing the rabbit, and the NFL has also used L.A. as the rabbit."
 The lack of an NFL-quality stadium also made moving a team to Los Angeles risky because of the possibility of being forced to play in the obsolete Coliseum or Rose Bowl, but building a stadium without a team would be financially and politically very difficult.

-In 2021, after the Rams and the Chargers had both relocated to Los Angeles, Conor Orr of Sports Illustrated noted that the loss of the Los Angeles metropolitan area as an open market had forced NFL teams to increasingly use other, less appealing metropolitan areas in their attempts to secure taxpayer funding for stadiums (noting that the Bills, in their attempt to get a new stadium built in the Buffalo area, allegedly used Austin, Texas, which has no other teams in the Big Four major professional sports leagues).
-Namely, Orr argued that such ultimatums have reduced the teams' leverage, as both local governments and the general public become more aware of the benefits and drawbacks of such expensive projects, and the negative effects that such relocations, if realized, would have on the public relations of both the individual teams and the NFL as a whole.
+In 2021, after the Rams and the Chargers moved to Los Angeles, Conor Orr of Sports Illustrated noted that the loss of the Los Angeles metropolitan area as an open market had forced NFL teams to increasingly use other, less appealing metropolitan areas in their attempts to secure taxpayer funding for stadiums.
+(The Bills, for example, reportedly tried to get a new stadium built in the Buffalo area by threatening a move to Austin, Texas, which has no other teams in the Big Four major professional sports leagues).
+Orr argued that such ultimatums have reduced the teams' leverage, as both local governments and the general public become more aware of the benefits and drawbacks of such expensive projects, and the negative effects that such moves, if realized, would have on the public relations of both the individual teams and the NFL as a whole.

 Civic disinterest

-Without a team the NFL remained popular on television in Los Angeles; 18 of the 20 most-popular programs from September 2014 to early November were NFL games.
-During the time the area went without a local team, residents could usually watch the most appealing games each week; sports bars show many games at once, and patrons and employees wear varying apparel.
+The NFL remained popular on television in Los Angeles even in the absence of local teams; 18 of the 20 most-popular programs from September 2014 to early November were NFL games.
+Residents could usually watch the most appealing games each week; sports bars show many games at once, and patrons and employees wear varying apparel.
 It was thought that a Los Angeles team might lower TV ratings.